sujoysarkarai/mahanama/README.md

   - Each subchapter is stored in **CoNLL-U (CorefUD)** format.
   -
 - **Knowledge Base (`data/kb/`)**
-  - `entries.json`: English descriptions of all entities of the index.
+  - `entries.json`: English descriptions of all entiries of the index.
 ---

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)